Stand Up For Change

 There are many laws and regulations in place that aim to reduce medical errors, make patient safety a priority, and provide transparency about medical errors and preventable harm.
 However, many of these laws and rules simply are not working to reduce the rate of medical errors.
 It is time to reevaluate some of these laws and make necessary changes.
 Some of the PSMF policy proposals are outlined below that focus on reforming and improving the healthcare delivery system.
 Government must use its considerable influence as a regulator and a payer to drive changes.

-Dr. Death, a new series on Peacock, shares the story of Dr. Christopher Duntsch, a neurosurgeon who’s been nicknamed “Dr. Death” who was convicted after maiming dozens of patients and killing two while working in Texas.
-The Dr. Death case is rare, when harm occurs in the hospital it is mostly systemic issues that relate back to the health system and is very rarely a health worker who has intended to do harm.
+Dr. Death, a new series on Peacock, shares the story of Dr. Christopher Duntsch, a neurosurgeon who was nicknamed “Dr. Death,”after being convicted of maiming dozens of patients and killing two in Texas.
+The Dr. Death case is rare.
+When harm occurs in a hospital, it is mostly systemic issues that relate back to the health system; it’s very rare for a health worker to inflict harm.
 But, Dr. Duntsch wasn’t the first and won’t be the last.

 We believe that it’s important to highlight this case as an example to learn from so that we can achieve ZERO preventable patient harm and death.
 The reason we’re addressing some of the issues that the Dr. Death series highlights is to raise awareness about some of the ways that Dr. Duntsch could have been caught earlier, if the system had been working properly.
 Below we share the role of the National Practitioner Data Bank (NPDB) and State Medical Boards (SMB) which did not capture Dr. Duntsch’s malfeasance.
-The problem in this case was that the administrators and health workers working alongside Dr. Duntsch did not report into the NPDB.
-The State Medical Board of Texas, however, did fail at doing their job protecting Dr. Duntsch, a neurosurgeon bringing in lots of money into the health system, over the patients who were trying to seek justice.
+The problem in this case was that the administrators and health workers working alongside Dr. Duntsch did not report to the NPDB.
+The State Medical Board of Texas, however, did fail at doing its job to protect the public.
+Instead the Texas Medical Board protected Dr. Duntsch, a neurosurgeon who brought in a considerable amount of money into the health system.
+It ignored patients who were trying to seek justice.
 We also discuss how we, here at the Patient Safety Movement Foundation, are driving a culture of safe and reliable care.